KristofarStavrev/leagueofnobles-website/README.md

 ## Main features of the website

-- Completely responsive (works on all types of devices and sceen sizes)
+- Completely responsive (works on all types of devices and screen sizes)
 - A database created with SQLAlchemy containing information about the product assortment.
 Automatically updates when changes are made (ex. updates available product quantity when a sale is made)
-- Multipage catalogue containing all the products offerd for sale
+- Multipage catalogue containing all the products offered for sale
 - Shopping cart with a fully operational checkout system
 - Functional "Contact us" page and a newsletter feature

 ## Project deployment

-1. Creating a virtaul machine on a cloud service provider (in this particular case Azure).
-Alternative to that would be to use an own device for the purpose of being a server. **Note that ports 443 (HTTPS) and 80 (HTTP) have to be opened in order to allow incoming traffic**.
+1. Creating a virtual machine on a cloud service provider (in this particular case Azure).
+Alternative to that would be to use an own device for the purpose of being a server. **Note that ports 443 (HTTPS) and 80 (HTTP) must be opened in order to allow incoming traffic**.
-2. Cloning the repository `git clone https://github.com/KrythonS/leagueofnobles-website.git` and crating a `config.json` file inside of it with the following structure.
+2. Cloning the repository `git clone https://github.com/KrythonS/leagueofnobles-website.git` and creating a `config.json` file inside of it with the following structure.

 ```
 {